clasanch/pdf-reducer/README.md

 Requires Ghostscript to be installed and accessible on the system.
 Not compatible with password-protected or DRM-protected PDFs.
 Reducing the size may affect the quality of images.

+## Why I Built This
+Despite using a powerful MacBook, I couldn't find free PDF reduction tools that properly leveraged modern multi-core processors.
+Existing solutions took hours to process large files - this script cuts that time from overnight to minutes while maintaining usable quality.

 ## 📜 Attributions